 Introduction

 Rocky is the typed graph between your code and whichever warehouse, table format, or query engine you’ve chosen.
-A typed compiler that owns the graph between your code and your data — branches, deterministic replay, column-level lineage, compile-time contracts, dialect-portability lint, per-model cost attribution.
-The trust plane for your data: storage and compute stay with your warehouse (Databricks, Snowflake, BigQuery, or DuckDB); Rocky owns everything else.
+A typed compiler that owns the graph between your code and your data: branches, content-addressed run records, column-level lineage, compile-time contracts, dialect-portability lint, and per-model cost attribution.
+Storage and compute stay with your warehouse (Databricks, Snowflake, BigQuery, or DuckDB); Rocky owns everything else.

 Why Rocky exists